codepath/android_guides/Floating-Action-Buttons.md

     // ...
 }
 ```

-*Note*: Thanks to a [recent upgrade](https://plus.google.com/+AndroidDevelopers/posts/XTtNCPviwpj) to the support v4 library, there is also a show() and hide() method available that performs the fade-in and fade-out animations for Floating Action Buttons.
-Previously, much of the [animation code had to be reimplemented](https://github.com/ianhanniballake/cheesesquare/commit/aefa8b57e61266e4ad51bef36e669d69f7fd749c).

 The final step is to associate this CoordinatorLayout Behavior to the Floating Action Button.
 We can define it within the XML declaration as a custom attribute `app:layout_behavior`: